Trequetrum/rxjs-my-guide/bufferedExhaustMap.md

 This version creates a custom observable that buffers all values from the source and sets a behaviour subject (`idle`) true/false, so that the next call to `project: () => Observable` will never start until the previous one completes.

-There is a lot that could have been done here to be more concise and readable, but it turns out there's a better appraoch to doing this.
+There is a lot that could have been done here to be more concise and readable, but it turns out there's a better approach to doing this.
 I've left this here for posterity and because I liked the way it buffered values.

 ```JavaScript
 function bufferedExhaustMap<T,R>(